 Credit Card Numbers Are Turning Red

-While entering credit card details manually, the credit card numbers will turn red if the details entered are invalid or incorrect.
+While entering credit card information manually, the credit card numbers will turn red if the information entered is invalid or incorrect.
 This is likely to be due to a typo, but you’ll want to verify with your customer that the information you’re entering is valid.

 You’ll also need to make sure that the time, date and year on your device are correct.
 If your device is set to the wrong calendar, it may result in declined cards.
 If you’re using an Apple device, follow these steps to check your calendar: